 I joined the School of Psychological Sciences and Health in November 2016.
-Prior to this, I was a Lecturer at the University of the West of Scotland (2014-16) and a post-doctoral Research Fellow at the University of Glasgow (2003-14).
 I am a BPS Chartered Psychologist and my research and teaching interests fall broadly within the Clinical Health discipline.
-In particular, my work focuses on the etiology and management of insomnia in cancer patients and the psychological aspects of chronic illness.
-I am also interested in the relationship between poor sleep and other aspects of mental health.
+In particular, my work focuses on the etiology and management of insomnia, the psychological aspects of chronic illness and the relationship between poor sleep and other aspects of mental health.

 I am class leader for the Clinical Psychology class (MSc Clinical Health Psychology), the Qualitative Methods class (MSc Research Methods) and the 4th year Psychology of Mental Health class.